Combeter201/WebCrawler/README.md

 # WebCrawler
-Basic Webcrawler written in Java
+Just a basic Webcrawler written in Java for automated Download of Comics e.g.